aa-cc1/Active-Directory/README.md

 # Create Resources

-**1.** Within AZure, create a Resource Group (RG) that has two Virtual Machines (VMs) on the same network, or Virtual Netowrk (vNet).
+**1.** Within Azure, create a Resource Group (RG) that has two Virtual Machines (VMs) on the same network, or Virtual Netowrk (vNet).
 To confirm that both VMs on the same network, view the _topology_ in Network Watcher.
 <img src="Resources.png"/>